 Applicants shall not be discriminated against on the basis of race, color, national origin, sex, religion, age, marital status, physical or mental handicap or disability, or any other legally protected factor.
 To successfully progress through the nurse anesthesiology program applicants must be able to perform the essential functions or tasks of an anesthetist using the following abilities:

-• Coordinate gross and fine motor movements and the senses of touch and vision required of the anesthetist to safely provide all aspects of general, regional and Monitored Anesthesia Care (MAC) and the endurance to handle multiple patient needs.
+-Coordinate gross and fine motor movements through the senses of touch and vision to safely provide all aspects of General, Regional and Monitored Anesthesia Care, as well as possess the endurance to handle multiple patient needs.
 Examples of such care includes, but is not limited to, such tasks as: insertion of intravascular and intra-arterial access lines, administration of regional anesthetics, performance of airway management and the ability to respond to in-house emergencies in a timely manner.

--Demonstrate sufficient physical strength to perform airway management, move and position patients and equipment.
+-Demonstrate sufficient physical strength to move and position patients and equipment.

--Use reason, analysis, calculations, problem solving, critical thinking, self-evaluation and other learning skills to acquire knowledge comprehend and synthesize complex concepts.
+-Use reason, analysis, calculations, problem solving, critical thinking, self-evaluation, and other learning skills to acquire knowledge, needed to comprehend and synthesize complex concepts.

--Apply theoretical knowledge to practice to provide safe anesthetic care.
+-Apply theoretical knowledge in practice to provide safe anesthetic care.

--Demonstrate personal and professional ethical behavior, self-control as well as tactfulness, sensitivity, compassion, honesty, integrity, empathy and respect.
+-Demonstrate personal and professional ethical behavior, self-control, tactfulness, sensitivity, compassion, honesty, integrity, empathy and respect.

 -Work flexibly and effectively in stressful and rapidly changing situations.

 -Cooperate with other members of the health care team to provide a therapeutic environment and safe patient care.